alfred82santa/whalesong/README.rst

 Firefox backend
 ...............

 It was the first backend developed.
-It use `Selenium <https://www.seleniumhq.org/>`_ library and `Geckodriver <https://firefox-source-docs.mozilla.org/testing/geckodriver/geckodriver/>`_ to communicate with Firefox process.
+It uses `Selenium <https://www.seleniumhq.org/>`_ library and `Geckodriver <https://firefox-source-docs.mozilla.org/testing/geckodriver/geckodriver/>`_ to communicate with Firefox process.
 It is the most tested (the most, but not well).